 Part of being a blogger means trying new things all the time.
 Which means my pantry can get cluttered.
 Plus I love to cook, that means there are spills and spices that gather on the shelves (we adore balsamic vinegar, but it sure does make a mess).
 This task has to happen at least once a year.
 I’m not alone.
 According to a recent Clorox survey, more than 25% of Americans say the kitchen pantry tends to gather clutter.
 Time for a spring game plan.

-Spring Clean Your Pantry
+Steps to Spring Clean Your Pantry

 - Take everything out of the pantry